pathology-dynamics/semnet-2/README.md

 ## Credits

-To cite this project and/or code, please use `citation.bib`, which is provided in the repository.
+To cite this project and/or code, please use `citation.bib`.

 Alternatively, use GitHub's built in citation feature / CITATION.cff.